OleMarcusHansen/OleMarcusHansen/README.md

     <td><img src="Images/MakeGPTLaugh.png" alt="MakeGPTLaugh"></td>
     <td>
       <h3>Make GPT Laugh</h3>
-      A small game made with Godot for Global Game Jam 2024
+      A small game made with Godot for Global Game Jam 2024 using OpenAIs ChatCompletions.
+In a (not so) distant future, AIs such as ChatGPT has taken over the world, and has enslaved all humans to perform tasks for them.
+Play as a human given the task of making GPT laugh, being provided only a small set of random words to string together as you please.
+If GPT does not find your joke funny enough, you will be promptly replaced.
       <ul>
         <li><a href="https://github.com/OleMarcusHansen/GGJ-GPTChat">GitHub</a></li>
         <li><a href="https://globalgamejam.org/games/2024/make-gpt-laugh-5">GlobalGameJam</a></li>